 Premium Oud (Bakhoor) Wood Chips

-If your friend already has an incense burner, these top-quality Agarwood (Oud) chips soaked in natural oils will be a treasure.
-These are no ordinary incense sticks, as in Arabic culture, burning Bakhoor is a ritual for cleansing the home and welcoming guests.
-The smoke released from these sticks is dense, with notes of musk, rose, and sandalwood.
-This is an Eid gift for the connoisseur who appreciates authentic, oriental aromas.
+For someone who already owns a burner, premium Agarwood (Oud) chips are a perfect upgrade.
+Unlike standard incense sticks, these oil-soaked wood chips provide a much deeper, longer-lasting scent.
+In Arabic culture, burning Bakhoor is a deeply rooted tradition for perfuming the home and welcoming guests.
+The fragrance released is rich and complex, often featuring notes of musk, rose, and sandalwood.
+This is an ideal Eid gift for the connoisseur who appreciates authentic, oriental aromas.

 - Crafted from a 100-year-old family formula using premium wood chips and natural essential oils